ankyrockstar26/Threat-Hunting/README.md

 # Threat-Hunting

-This repository will contain sigma rules, detections in multiple EDR's like
+This repository will contain threat hunting detections for

-1. Crowdstrike
+a.
+Defender
-2. Defender
+b.
+Crowdstrike
-3. Splunk
+c.
+Splunk